gengojs/gengojs-default-api/README.md

 # gengojs-default-api

-The default API plugin for gengojs.
+The default API plugin for gengo.js.

 This module will be used for [gengo.js](https://github.com/iwatakeshi/gengojs).